alexbfree/thesis/src/chapter-10.md

 | Another example is seen in the Worker Info Exchange [@wie2022], a collective that helps gig economy workers such as _Uber_ drivers and _Deliveroo_ riders to make data requests.
 Using the pooled data, they conduct investigations to understand algorithmic inequalities and identify unfair treatment of worker by employers.
 They then help those workers to fight for better working conditions, much like a traditional trade union, but powered by collectively-sourced data.
 This resulted in Uber being taken to court, and some gains being made for drivers [@lomas2021; @dumas2021]. |
 | As the aforementioned case with Max Schrems showed [[Insight 9](#insight-9)], collectives can be particularly powerful when exerting their data access rights _en masse_, and this can improve HDR and force greater transparency.
 René Mahieu and Jef Ausloos have published an exhaustive list of collective actions taken using GDPR rights, addressing issues such as discrimination by US colleges, corporate surveillance of climate activists, identifying gaps in data disclosures, and manipulation of users on dating apps [@mahieu2020a].
 The authors identify that the GDPR provides an _architecture of empowerment_ and have called for better enforcement and for European authorities to provide better support for the ability for collectives to make data access requests together [@mahieu2020b].
 Hestia.ai's _digipower_ investigation [[ARI7.2OLD](#ari-digipower-OLD)] concluded that data-discovery driven collectives are a vital step on the road to a more digitally empowered society [@pidoux2022, 70].
 It is clear that organised collectives exploiting data access rights represent a powerful vector for impactful discovery-driven activism. |

-### Design Insight 11: Automating the Identification of Entities can enhance Machine Understanding and Unburden Life Interface Users.
+### Principle 11: Automated Entity Identification could Enhance Machine Understanding and Unburden Life Interface Users.

 | **<a name="insight-11">INSIGHT 11</a>: Automating the Identification of Entities can enhance Machine Understanding and Unburden Life Interface Users.** |
 | :------------------------------------------------------------------ |